This story originally first appeared in 1991 in the 20th Anniversary Issue of the magazine Skylark

 Totally out of balance, their combined weight flipped the unstable pirogue and Felix and the fish plummeted into the water as Tommy grabbed an over-hanging branch and held on, listening to

 the splash and ensuing struggle as his papa attempted to maintain his grip.
 No use.
-The catfish squirmed lose, sank beneath the lake's murky water and disappeared.
+The catfish squirmed loose, sank beneath the lake's murky water and disappeared.

 Felix bobbed to the surface and treaded water, the corn-cob pipe still clasped firmly in his clenched jaw.
 Long black hair dripped down over his eyes and when he tried to brush it aside, he watched his ice chest gurgle twice and sink.
 The little red pirogue floated beside him, upside down.